junior-devleague-educators/js-functions/README.md

 8. Create a function called `mathChamp` with two parameters `name` and `num`.
 Using the function parameters create the following sentence: `-name- has won -num- math decathlons.` \*Hint: You will need to pass a String value for `name` when invoking your function.

 9. Create a function called `winner` with three parameters `num1`, `num2`, and `sport`.
-Using the function parameters create the following sentence: `My school has won -num1- + -num2- -sport- games this season.`
+Using the function parameters create the following sentence: `My school has won -num1- + -num2- -sport- games this season.` \*Hint: You will need to pass a String value for `sport` when invoking your function.

 10. Create a function called `lottery` with two parameters `location` and `name`.
-Using the function parameers create the following sentence: `The winner of the million dollar raffle is -name-.
-Please redeem your prize at -location-.`
+Using the function parameters create the following sentence: `The winner of the million dollar lotto is -name-.
+Please redeem your prize at -location-.` \*Hint: You will need to pass a String values.